digital-land/digital-land.info/application/templates/pages/guidance/specifications/conservation-area.md

 ### document-type

-The type of document.
-This must be one of the following values, or left blank:

-* area-appraisal
-* notice
+The code for the type of document this record refers to.
+Find the code you need using this [finder tool](https://dluhc-datasets.planning-data.dev/dataset/conservation-area-document-type/finder).

 ### notes